You Have Been Diagnosed With Fibromyalgia Now What?

 - gluten (all grains),

 As you begin eliminating these three food types from your diet, see how your body is reacting by not eating them.
 Are you feeling less fatigued?
 Are you sleeping any better?
 Are your bowel movements improving?
 All these symptoms can be observed by you.
 If you notice any improvement, then continue to stay off the foods you’ve eliminated.

 The next food to avoid is sugar.
 This one will be the most difficult because you may experience some withdrawal symptoms to sugar as your body detox’s.

 The next foods to remove are caffeine, MSG, and aspartame in that order.
 Some individuals can avoid all of these items at once while others will need to work at it.
-The bottom line here is that all eight of these food items should be avoided and the sooner the better.
+The bottom line here is that all seven of these food items should be avoided and the sooner the better.

 Most people as they begin removing one or more of the above foods may experience some improvement in their health.
 You may experience better sleeping, have less fatigue, and finally have less pain and all this can be observed.
 Over time, you should see signs of improvement of your overall health.

 However, each person’s body will have a different reaction to the elimination of the foods mentioned.
 Some will experience great results very quickly while others may have to do more than what is mentioned here.